BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   leaving him alone.
 He'll continue to use the special Ahab, and drop however he'd otherwise drop.
 (See other mods like Better Loot to improve his (and other Raid boss) drops.)

+* UCP adds a Manly Man shield drop to H3RL-E.  Even though H3RL-E uses a shield normally, the Manly Man would only nerf the fight, which I'm not keen to do.
+So H3RL-E may drop the Manly Man without actually having it equipped.

+### Other Pool Tweaks

+* Big Sleep is usually the one to drop the 12 Pounder, but that drop/equip has been moved to Sandman.

 ### Configuration